At NWRC, International Students have the opportunity to enjoy academic progression in a modern academic environment.

 - Have been offered a place on a course by a licensed student sponsor

 - Have enough money to support yourself and pay for your course - the amount will vary depending on your circumstances

 - Can speak, read, write and understand English

-- Have consent from your parents if you’re 16 or 17 - you’ll need evidence of this when you apply
+- Have consent from your parents if you’re aged 16 or 17 - you will need evidence of this when you apply

 If you’re 16 or 17 and you want to study at an independent school in the UK, you may be eligible for a Child Student visa instead.

 This visa has replaced the Tier 4 (General) student visa.

 International students will have to fill out a separate application form and should not use the standard NWRC online application process.

 Complete our short online quiz to see if you qualify as an International Student.

 You must prove your knowledge of the English language when you apply.